 Here we find the remains of the Pillar of Pompeii and the Temple of Serapeu.

 The Pillar is a column of red granite from Aswan.
-It rises 30 meters high above the ruins of Rhacotis, former settlement where Alexander the Great founded Alexandria.
+It rises 30 meters high above the ruins of Rhacotis, the former settlement where Alexander the Great founded Alexandria.
 The triumphal column was built in 295 AD in honor of Emperor Diocletian.
-Researchers believe there was on the top a statue of the emperor mounted on a horse.
+Researchers believe there was a statue of the emperor mounted on a horse on the top.

 The remains of the Temple of Serapeu spread around.
-The temple was one of the most important centers of knowledge of that time.
+The temple was one of the most important centers of knowledge.